Loading...

 I have hundreds of great tracks on a playlist I use for subwoofer evaluation; one of them is "La Habanera" from Yello's superb album One Second, where at the song's start, a large truck fires up its engine, then roars across the soundstage.
 With four subs, but especially with the extra oomph provided by the Caldera 12's, it's a much more visceral experience as the truck rolls by—you feel the serious need to duck out of the way as the truck rambles through your room!
 This is a seriously great album that's not only an entertaining listen, but will provide an incredible challenge for any system to reproduce well.

-Another great set of selections comes from Depeche Mode's Enjoy The Silence maxi-single, which features a number of otherwise unreleased tracks, along with multiple celebrity remixes of their classic "Enjoy The Silence."
+Another great set of selections comes from Depeche Mode's Enjoy The Silence maxi-single, which features a number of otherwise unreleased tracks, along with multiple extended remixes of their classic "Enjoy The Silence."
 As with most electronic dance music, the bass content is beyond intense, and only the most well-equipped systems will deliver the entire low-bass spectrum.
-That's not a problem with the four-sub Caldera setup, where the percussion-heavy "Hands and Feet" mix is given the appropriate level of crashing metallicism, while the "Bass Line" mix vibrates the entire house.
+That's not a problem with the four-sub Caldera setup, where Francois Kervorkian's percussion-heavy "Hands and Feet" mix is given the appropriate level of crashing metallicism, while his "Bass Line" mix vibrates the entire house.
 Even the EVPs can only do so much in a standard construction home when the level of airborne vibrations coming from the Caldera 10—and especially the Caldera 12—are as over-the-top as they are here!

 While listening to something in a more classical vein, Mark Wigglesworth's recording of Shostakovich's Symphony No. 1 with the Netherlands Radio Philharmonic features some of the most intensely percussive passages I've yet heard in a classical recording.
 The second movement "Allegro-Meno Mosso" has several instances of crushing crescendos that were replayed by the four subs with such gusto that I could easily close my eyes and believe I was in the concert hall with a live orchestra.
 And when those percussive crashes come, not only does the entire house shake, but you can easily visualize all the drywall screws popping out of the walls and ceiling of the listening room!
 I essentially got much of this experience from the pair of Caldera 10 subwoofers, but with the Caldera 12 subs in the mix, the percussive nature of the music is much more visceral and dynamic.
 The quad of subs provide the kind of chills my usually strained wallet could never have allowed me to experience prior to their arrival!